riley-okeefe/riley-okeefe.github.io/README.md

 # my-website
 This is a basic front end personal portfolio website.
-I plan on adding additional content/sections eventually.
+I plan on adding additional content/sections.